anujammula/salon/README.md

 A discount system for a beauty saloon, which provides services and sells beauty products.
 It offers 3 types of memberships: Premium, Gold and Silver.
 Premium, gold and silver members receive a discount of 20%, 15%, and 10%, respectively, for all services provided.
 Customers without membership receive no discount.
 All members receives a flat 10% discount on products purchased (this might change in future).
 Your system shall consist of three classes: Customer, Discount and Visit, as shown in the class diagram.
 It shall compute the total bill if a customer purchases $x of products and $y of services, for a visit.
 Also write a test program to exercise all the classes.

 ## Assumptions/Busines rules followed:
-1. Customer Entity's primary Key is 'name'
+1. Customer entity's primary Key is 'name'
-2. A Customer Entity may have 0 or more Visit Entities associated with it.
+2. A Customer entity may have 0 or more Visit entities associated with it.
-3. Visit Entity's primary key is Composite (name (foreign key from customer Entity) + date).
+3. Visit entity's primary key is Composite [name (foreign key from customer Entity) + date].
 4. Joda API's DateTime object was chosen over java.util.Date as it is less error prone

 There was a MAJOR business rule decision that needed to be made : Assuming that the membership options can change anytime...